Thodorr/PnPApp/README.md

 # PnPApp
-An app to manage your pen and paper characters based the "how to be a hero" ruleset.
+An app to manage your pen and paper characters loosly based on the "how to be a hero" ruleset.